jhiatt19/OLDstartup/README.md

 - Application text content: Fonts are consistent and the fonts don't distract from each other.
 - Application images: Image isn't over-stretched and is centered when resized.

+## JavaScript deliverable

+For this deliverable I attempted to create functionality in website using JavaScript.

+- JavaScript support for future login added

+This deliverable is incomplete and in rough condition.
+I attempted to create a dynamically generated table on the budget page but the table is being added to the wrong spot on the page and unstyled.
+To be completely honest I don't know if I did any database support or future WebSocket support.
+The application's logic is not complete but major progress was done for the budget page and the login page.